roman-ks/maze-generator/ReadMe.md

 ### Write a maze to String

 ToStringVisitor can be used to create a String with the maze.
+It is available in test directory.
 It relies on box drawing Unicode characters so make sure output destination supports UTF-8.

 Only rectangular mazes supported for now.